 Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

-The name parvimaculata refers to the small size of the speculum (mirror) on the lip of this orchid.
 The plant grows up to 40cm and each inforescence carries up to 7 large flowers.
 The petals and sepals are white or yellowish and the lip of the flower is rounded at the top and then somewhat tapered at the tip.
 The mirror is reduced in size and covers barely a quarter of the surface of the lip.

 This orchid is endemic to the southeast of Italy (from Foggia to Lecce).
 It is rare and localised.